milabs/lkrg-bypass/004-cfi_bypass/README.md

 The idea behind this mitigation is that LKRG walks through the call stack checking if the stack-frame has the address which belongs to the kernel.
 Once it detects the address which points outside the kernel's text it will trigger an alarm.

-Bypassing LKRG's pCFI mitigation is trivial and can be done by wrapping the `get_root()` function as follows:
+Bypassing LKRG's pCFI mitigation will be implemented within 2 steps:
+ - facking stack frames while operating
+ - postponing the execution of privelege escalation payload with `schedule_on_each_cpu()`

+Here is the code which helps to fake stack frames:

 ~~~
 struct stack_frame {